 With 52 miles of flat water kayaking, the Wood-Pawcatuck Watershed is a gem.
-The Wood River, where WPWA is located, has 13 river miles nationally designated as “wild” because of how pristine and free flowing the waters are.
+The Wood River, where WPWA is located, has 13 river miles nationally designated as “wild” because of pristine and free flowing characteristics.
 Boats, gear, universally accessible launch, easy and challenging paddle trips are all easily found at WPWA’s riverside campus.

-- Hands-on models on watersheds, groundwater, stormwater pollution and nature based / green infrastructure solutions
+- Hands-on models on watersheds, groundwater, stormwater pollution and nature based solutions (aka green infrastructure)

 - Habitat assessments by boat (or by foot)

 - Participate in active games to understand science concepts, learn to paddle or build teams and communication

 For Teachers & Facilitators: